 - All tips for guides and driver

-- Free stuff including Rick Steves' Best of Eastern Europe guidebook, map, moneybelt and earplugs
+- Free stuff including Rick Steves' Eastern Europe guidebook, map, moneybelt and earplugs

 - Guaranteed tour price, locked in the moment you make your deposit